handee/abercompsci-cheatsheets/README.md

 # [AberCompSci](http://twitter.com/AberCompSci) Cheat Sheets

 A set of quick guides for using the Linux and Mac OS X machines in the Aberystwyth Computer Science department.
-All students and staff in the department are able to use the Linux machines in the Delphinium and the OS X machines in the Orchard.
+All students and staff in the Institute of Mathematics, Physics and Computer Science (IMPACS) are able to use the Linux machines in the Delphinium and the dual-boot macOS and Linux machines in the Orchard.

-## OS X (Orchard)
+## macOS (Orchard)
-The following information is relevant for users of OS X El Capitan.
+The following information is relevant for users of mac OS Sierra.

 * [Launching Applications](mac/launch.md) - Launchpad, Terminal (command line), Spotlight.
+* [Filestore](mac/filestore.md) - Understanding where to save files on macOS in the Orchard
 * Apple [Keyboard basics](mac/keyboard.md) - Cmd, #, Ctrl, Option.
 * Apple [Mouse](mac/mouse.md) - right click, and more.
 * [Terminal](mac/terminal.md) command line operation - including access to the Console.